algochoi/simple-nft-tutorial/README.md

 > **tl;dr** run `python create_account.py` in this directory and it should generate a `.env` file with your address and secret. **DO NOT** share your secret with anyone.

 ## Fund your address
 For TestNet, we have a bank/faucet that gives you free Algos to test out your program.
 Go to the [faucet](https://bank.testnet.algorand.network/), enter your `address` and get some free money.
-The funds may take ~10 seconds to settle, but you can check out your funds on the blockchain using [AlgoExplorer](https://testnet.algoexplorer.io/).
+The funds may take ~10 seconds to settle, but you can check out your funds on the blockchain using [AlgoExplorer](https://testnet.algoexplorer.io/) when the money is loaded.
 Enter your `address` in the search bar and confirm that your balances are set to 10.
 ![algoexplorer screenshot](img/algoexplorer.png)

 > **tl;dr** Go to the [faucet](https://bank.testnet.algorand.network/), enter your `address` and get some free money.